UCLALibrary/research-tips/_handouts/scholarly_vs_popular_sources.markdown

     - cymfenee-dean-phifer
     - kian-ravaei
     - doug-worsham
-description:
-    This handout is your roadmap to understanding the differences between scholarly and popular sources!
-    It includes helpful examples of each source type and tips for how to distinguish between the two within library databases.
+description: "This handout is your roadmap to understanding the differences between scholarly and popular sources!
+It includes helpful examples of each source type and tips for how to distinguish between the two within library databases."

-    <p>Need the defenitions to examples listed in the handout?
-We've got you covered!
-Check out our
-   <a href="https://uclalibrary.github.io/research-tips/research-and-academics-glossary/">Research and Academic Glossary</a>!</p>

 # THUMBNAIL
 # Include a thumbnail image of the first page of the handout.
 Thumbnails for handouts go in /assets/handouts/thumbnails/...
 #